ondelad/Virtual-Office-Environment-Setup/README.md

 3. **Domain Controller Options**:
-   - Enter a **Directory Services Restore Mode(DSRM)** password and click **Next**.
+   - Accept the default selections and enter a **Directory Services Restore Mode(DSRM)** password.
+   - Click **Next**.

-5. Click **Next** on the DNS options page.
+4. Click **Next** on the DNS options page.
 You may see a warning about a delegation for this DNS server; you can ignore this for now.

-6. The NetBIOS domain name will be automatically filled based on your domain name.
+5. The NetBIOS domain name will be automatically filled based on your domain name.
 Click **Next**.

-7. Accept the default paths for the database, log files, and SYSVOL, and click **Next**.
+6. Accept the default paths for the database, log files, and SYSVOL, and click **Next**.

-8. Review your selections and click **Next**.
+7. Review your selections and click **Next**.

-9. Click **Install** to begin the promotion.
+8. Click **Install** to begin the promotion.

-10. The server will install the necessary components and then automatically restart.
+9. The server will install the necessary components and then automatically restart.

 Once the server restarts, it will be a domain controller for your new domain.